microdee/mcro/README.md

         {
             PropagateEvent.Broadcast(observableArg);
         });

-        // Ok here the difference is almost nothing observable.OnStateResetTheFirstTimeEvent.AddSP(this, &FListener::OnFirstStateReset, TEXT_"Capture this");
+        // As that's a given with vanilla multicast delegate API as well observable.OnStateResetTheFirstTimeEvent.AddSP(this, &FListener::OnFirstStateReset, TEXTVIEW("capture"));
     }
 }
 ```